Menu

 Duty of Care

-Volunteers have a duty of care towards the people they work with and around when volunteering.
+Volunteers have a duty of care towards the people they work with when volunteering.
 This includes people they are working with directly, other staff or volunteers and anyone who could be affected by what they do or do not do.
 Organizations in turn have a duty of care towards their volunteers as well as others who work for or with them and anyone who could be affected by their actions or inaction.

 Higher Risk Situations